In Brief

 That's not prayer.
 That's negotiation with a God you're trying to manage.

-Notice what happened in your chest when you read that sentence.
-Something flinched.
-Not because it was wrong — because it was true.
-The flinch is your pride catching itself in the mirror.
+If something flinched in your chest when you read that sentence, it was not because the sentence was wrong — it was because it was true.
+The flinch is pride catching itself in the mirror.
 You were not just praying for an answer.
 You were praying for control — for the confirmation that if you did the right spiritual things in the right spiritual order, you could make God respond.
 And when He didn't, the thing that broke was not your faith.
 It was your illusion of leverage.

 Have you considered that the silence terrifies you not because God is absent — but because you were treating Him as a service provider, and He just declined the transaction?